glory-ka/restapi/README.md

 ```

-The second argument is the
+The second argument is the URL that points to your mongodb

 GET
 ---